-The thesis must conform to regulations approved by the Graduate Committee for writing theses.
-It must be approved by the major and minor professors and by the Dean of the College.
+The thesis must conform to regulations approved by the Graduate Council for writing theses.
 Two typewritten copies of the thesis must be filed in the College Library at least one week before the degree is conferred.

 EXAMINATIONS

 Before the graduate student can become a candidate for the Master's degree he must take a preliminary or qualifying examination.
 This examination is given each semester and each summer term.
 At least one-half of the work required for the degree must be completed after the qualifying examination.